suryadipnag/openstack-vim-driver/docs/user-guide/infrastructure-templates.md

 ## Find

-When finding an existing/external network using the find infrastructure API, the rules are different to create.
+When finding an existing/external network using the find infrastructure API, the rules are different to a Create.
 The driver will use the Neutron API directly to retrieve information about the network and subnet.
 As a result, more attributes are available.
 A custom extension named `os.ext.nodes.network.Network` is automatically added to all templates, which enables additional attributes to be retrieved as outputs from the template:

 - ip_version
 - cidr